 In the afternoon I spent a couple of hours in the public spa pools.
 The aqua therapy pools with water jets were good for leg muscle massage.
 There I meet Florian (Flo) and Pierre.
 They had got in from the trail yesterday and were heading back out tomorrow.
 Dinner was back at Vibrant Living Retreats with the ladies on the Indian head massage course.

 Gas stoves are the easiest form of cooking on the trail, but when you are trying to minimise weight, there is always the problem of what to do with nearly empty canisters.
 Do you dispose of it or take it with you to use for a few days and then carry it out as rubbish?
 I found a solution which will never be recommended by the manufacturers.
-I bought a small adapter on eBay which enables refilling the screw thread canisters from the aerosol type canisters, which are also much cheaper.
-The propane/butane mix is not the same but this isn’t an issue in summer.
-It also helps putting the canister in the fridge first.
-So I now have a refilled canister to last me at least the next week and Steve has some of his canisters refilled.
+I bought a small gas refill adapter on eBay that enables refilling the screw thread canisters from the aerosol type canisters.
+The aerosol canisters are much cheaper, but they don’t have propane/butane mix for low temperatures, however this isn’t an issue in summer.
+It helps putting the canister receiving the refill in the fridge first.
+So I now have a refilled canister to last me at least the next week and with the spare gas Steve has some of his canisters refilled.

 Some of the other walkers have asked what I do for electrical power.
 I have an iPhone, Garmin GPS/inReach device and a head torch, all with in built rechargeable batteries, so I don’t carry spare batteries.
 I have a 21W Anker solar charger and a 10,000mAh battery pack and I have never been short of power.
 Just a couple of hours of late afternoon sun keeps everything going.
 If I need more, I have tied the solar panel to my pack while walking.
 Everything works with 5V USB connections.
 Also useful at home for earthquake preparedness!